TeamUndefined2023/GlobalVoice/README.md

    ![WhatsApp Image 2023-08-28 at 08 54 22](https://github.com/TeamUndefined2023/globalvoice/assets/93094139/aaced96b-873f-46da-ac75-ad5e44183ddd)

 # Challenges We Ran Into 🔍🚧
+      Challenge : Our team faced difficulties in working with webRTC and socket.io , as these technologies were completely new to us and we have to read numerous documentations and go through many tutorials to                     implement it in our project
+      Solution : Our problem solving ability helped us to solve bugs and resolves issues we developed till now , and to implement and made a fully functional video calling app
       Challenge: our team faced difficulties in integrating ml model to webRTC and socket io
       Solution: Our dedicated team invested significant effort in refining the gesture recognition algorithms.
-Rigorous testing, meticulous data collection, and precision fine-tuning led us to achieve exceptional accuracy.
+Rigorous testing, meticulous data collection, and precision fine-tuning led us to achieve
+                exceptional accuracy.
 Collaborating with gesture recognition experts further enriched our solution.

 # 💻 Built With
       auth0 - to authenticate users